-This certification practice statement was registered by, and the associated copyrights belong to, the Population Register Centre.
+This certificate policy was registered by, and the associated copyrights belong to, the Population Register Centre.
 The Population Register Centre owns all data pertaining to the certificates and documentation as stated in the technical terms of delivery.
+The

+For Population Register Centre's Service Certificate for the Social Welfare and Healthcare Sector

-The Population Register Centre has full ownership and utilisation rights to this certification practice statement.
-The Population Register Centre is responsible for the administration and updating of this certification practice statement.
+Population Register Centre has full ownership and utilisation rights to this certificate policy.
+The Population Register Centre is responsible for the administration and updating of this certificate policy.

-8. Framework for the specification of other certificate policy documents
+8 .
+Framework for the specification of other certificate policy documents

 This section specifies the general framework for other certificate policies of certification authorities issuing certificates.
 A certification authority can confirm their compliance with this general specification framework as set out in section 8.3.
-In general, a precondition for compliance is complying with the requirements in sections 6 and 7, excluding the requirements that apply to certification authorities that only issue certificates to the general public.
+In general, a precondition for compliance is complying with the requirements set out in sections 6 and 7, excluding the requirements that apply to certification authorities that only issue certificates to the general public.